 A gentle spring breeze is coming in from the dunes just behind me.
 On the beach below, a little boy is playing football at low tide.
 An older couple is sitting on a bench overlooking the peaceful sea.
 Maybe they are just old enough to remember what happened here, today exactly 72 years ago.

-On June 6, 1944, an eclectic bunch of daring young men landed here, on the beaches of Northern France for the biggest military operation the world had ever seen.
+On June 6, 1944, these now peaceful beaches where the stage for the biggest military operation the world had ever seen.
+An eclectic bunch of daring young men landed in country, and often on a Continent they had never been to.
 Over 1,200 aeroplanes, 5,000 boats and 160,000 arrived that day.
-In this early summer sun, it’s hard to imagine the massacre that took place.
+In today’s early summer sun, it’s hard to imagine the massacre that took place.
 On Omaha Beach alone, around 2,000 American soldiers died.
 German losses were around 1,200.
-But is was the local population that suffered the most: 3,000 French civilians died on June 6, 1944.
+But it was the local population that suffered most: 3,000 French civilians died on June 6, 1944.
 Yet, in spite of the heavy toll, the Liberation of Europe had begun.
-The massive invasion didn’t mark the end of World War II as such, but it certainly marked the beginning of the end of the war.
+The massive invasion didn’t mark the end of World War II as such, but it certainly marked the beginning of the end of the War.

 “Les sanglots longs des violons de l’automne blessent mon cœur d’une langueur monotone…”

 Anyone interested in Operation Overlord should read D-Day: The Battle for Normandy by the excellent Anthony Beevor.
 And see below for some historic raw combat footage of the US 82nd Airborne Division during the Invasion of Normandy in the Summer of 1944, WWII.

 Ter info: de vertaling van Verlaines gedicht is van Jules Grandgagnage: